Red imported fire ant: Toxicology

 The toxicology of red imported fire ant venom has been relatively well studied.
 The venom is important to the ant, enabling it to capture its prey and to defend itself.
 Some 14 million people are stung annually in the United States, who may suffer reactions ranging from mild eczema to anaphylactic shock.
 Most common reactions to fire ant stings are a burning sensation at the sting site, followed by urticaria and pustule formation.
 Some victims may develop a more serious allergic reaction which can be life-threatening.
 The venom is mainly composed of insoluble alkaloids with a minor watery phase containing some 46 proteins of which four are reported as allergens.
 Effective immunotherapy is available.

 Relationship with humans

 As pests

-Because of their notoriety and invasive behaviour, red imported fire ants are considered pests.
+Because of their notoriety and invasive behavior, red imported fire ants are considered pests.
 In the United States, the Food and Drug Administration estimates more than $5 billion is spent annually on medical treatment, damage, and control in infested areas.
 In Texas alone, red imported fire ants caused $300 million in damages for livestock, wildlife and public health.
 Approximately $36 per American household, and more than $250 million has been spent to control and eradicate red imported fire ants.
 Private agencies spend $25 to $40 million on pesticides annually.
 Unsuccessful eradication in Australia may cost the economy billions in damages annually and, based on a Queensland government study, the estimated cost could reach $43 billion over 30 years.

 Red imported fire ants thrive in urban areas, especially in backyards, golf courses, parks, recreational areas, school grounds, and street verges, in which their presence may deter outdoor activities.
 If they enter homes or properties, they can harm pets if they are caged, penned, tied or cannot escape.
 Nests can be built under pavements or even roads, as well as under driveways, foundations, lawns, edges of sidewalks, under patio slabs, in electrical boxes or near power lines.
 A colony can excavate huge quantities of soil, resulting in structural problems in driveways, pavings and walls, and can also cause the formation of potholes in roads.
 Additional damage by mounds can be inflicted on trees, yard plants, and pipes; some structures may also collapse.
 Colonies may migrate into human homes after heavy rain to take refuge from saturated soil.